Our Mission

 To learn more about the NECPA or how to join, please fill out our contact form.

-The Omaha Collegiate Consortium (OCC) is a subset of the NECPA and is supported by the Department of Health & Human Services (HHS), Substance Abuse and Mental Health Services Administration (SAMHSA), Center of Substance Abuse Treatment under grant number T1010034-17, Substance Abuse Prevention & Treatment Block Grant through a sub-award agreement with Region 6 Behavioral Healthcare.
-The OCC received an award of $115,770 for the funding period 07/01/2023 - 06/30/2024.
 No non-federal sources of funding support this program.
-The contents reflect the views of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HHS, SAMHSA, Center of Substance Abuse Treatment, DHHS, or Region 6 Behavioral Healthcare.
+The contents of this website reflect the views of the author(s) and do not necessarily represent the official views of, nor an endorsement by HHS, SAMHSA, Center of Substance Abuse Treatment, DHHS, NDOT-HSO, or Region 5 and Region 6 Behavioral Healthcare.